MEDIA TRAINING AND PREP

-Feel free to let us know if you’ve been contacted by the media as part of your job at the university.
-You may refer journalists directly to our office.
+If you are contacted by the media as part of your work at the university, we are available to help provide support and counsel.
 We are happy to work with you on the best way to handle media queries.
-Not only that, we can track results of your contact with the media, such as newspaper and magazine clippings.
-Always feel free to call us, 541-346-3134, should you have any questions.
+You may refer a journalist requesting information or an interview directly to our office and we will handle their inquiry.
+We offer media training, prep for interviews and counsel on writing and placing opinion pieces.
+Not only that, we can track results of your contact with the media, such as newspaper and magazine mentions.
+Email Molly Blancett should you have any questions.

-In addition, Media Relations staffers can help you publicize your research (or event, book publication, award, appointment, grant receipt, student achievement, etc.) in several ways.
-We can counsel you on strategies and tactics that best suit your needs.
+Media Relations staff can help you publicize your research or creative works in several ways.
+We counsel on strategies and tactics that best suit your goals.
 Depending on your situation, we might:

 - Obtain images to illustrate your story.

 The Conversation is a nonprofit, independent source of news and views written exclusively by the academic and research community.
 All the articles it publishes online are also distributed via Associated Press to media outlets around the globe, which have the option to republish them exactly as they’ve been written.